1. What is QAnon?

 3. Who is Q?

 It’s hard to know, given that so much of the discussion circulates online and anonymously.
-But Pew Research Center polling found that the number of Americans aware of QAnon roughly doubled from March to September, reaching 47%.
-And while 77% of Democrats aware of QAnon said it’s “very bad” for the country, only 26% of Republicans agreed.
-QAnon pops up occasionally in mainstream consciousness.
+In a Pew Research Center survey released in March, 76% of U.S. adults said they hadn’t heard or read anything about QAnon.
+Nevertheless, QAnon pops up occasionally in mainstream consciousness.
 Actress Roseanne Barr and former Major League Baseball pitcher Curt Schilling have helped promote elements of the theory.
 The letter Q can be seen on shirts, posters and hats at Trump rallies.
 In 2018, Vice President Mike Pence posed for photos with members of a county sheriff’s office in Florida who had provided security for him during a visit.
 One sergeant, on his tactical vest, sported a red and black patch bearing the letter Q and the phrase “Question the Narrative.”
-The photo was widely shared on Twitter.
-The officer was demoted.
+The photo was widely shared on Twitter, and the officer was demoted.

 He has retweeted QAnon content on multiple occasions and has a predilection for conspiracy theories, having advanced unfounded theories about former President Barack Obama’s birthplace, foul play in the death of Supreme Court Justice Antonin Scalia and widespread voter fraud in the 2016 popular election.
 Trump’s repeated talk about a “deep state” of unelected government workers undermining his presidency, and about what he calls hoaxes and witch hunts, parallel the logic and language of QAnon.